 If you live elsewhere but travel on a regular and frequent basis to another state, it is a good idea to maintain a diary or location log that clearly indicates the dates on which you are in a specific state, accompanied by supporting records such as transportation tickets and receipts.
 Remember that any part of the day spent in a state, other than when traveling through the state, is generally considered a day spent in the state for residency determination purposes.

 Changing one’s residence takes planning and is a proactive process.
 While courts consider taxpayer intent in state residency disputes, they ultimately look to documents and facts to decide where the state of domicile is.
-Careful documentation is of the following is key:
+Careful documentation is key:

 If you have previously filed a tax return in your current state but are changing your residence, it is imperative that you closely observe the formalities of making a change of residence and that you retain all documentation you may need to prove your new residency.
 State tax law generally holds that you are not deemed to have created a new domicile until you have abandoned your former state of residence.
 In addition, be sure to keep that documentation until your former state’s statute of limitations permitting them to audit a return runs its course.